Husky Card FAQ

 What should I do if my Husky Card is lost or stolen?

-If your UW ID card (Husky Card) is lost or stolen and you have money in your Husky Card Account or Dining Account, immediately go to the Online Card Office to report your card lost/stolen and suspend activity on your account.
+If your Husky Card is lost or stolen and you have money in your Husky Card Account or Dining Account, immediately go to the Online Card Office to report your card lost/stolen and suspend activity on your account.
 You may also call the Husky Card Account & ID Center (Husky Card Office) at 206-543-7222 during regular business hours to report the card as lost or stolen.

 How do I get a replacement Husky Card?

 If you work or attend classes at the Seattle campus, you can go to the Husky Card Account & ID Center.
-Employees working at UW Bothell and UW Tacoma, UW Medical Center and Harborview Medical Center will be able to obtain Husky Cards at their respective locations.
-Please see our full list of Husky Card Account & ID Center locations.
+Employees working at UW Bothell and UW Tacoma, UW Medical Center and Harborview Medical Center are able to obtain Husky Cards at their respective locations.
+Please see our full list of ID Center locations.